yashyachwad/yashyachwad/README.md

 ---

 ## 🚀 About Me
-I’m a **Full-Stack Developer** who loves building and shipping innovative products.
+**Full-Stack Developer** who loves building and shipping innovative products.
 I enjoy exploring new technologies, working with **React.js, Next.js, and TypeScript**,
 and actively participate in hackathons and open-source projects.
 Always excited to **collaborate and create impactful solutions!**